gs256/sitelook/README.md

 ### Captcha Issue

 Google sometimes requires captcha to make a search request.
-Solving captchas is not implemented yet but it is a high priority task.
-For now, you will be offered to proceed with the Google Search.
+Solving captchas on the frontend is not implemented and probably won't be implemented since I'm not sure if it is even possible.
+Instead you will be offered to proceed with the Google Search.

 ![captcha-error-example](dev/captcha-error-example.png)